Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Launch party for Mary Hopkin’s album “Post Card”

 On this day, Apple Records organized a launch party for Mary Hopkin’s album “Post Card“, produced by Paul McCartney.
-Among the guests were Paul, joined by Linda Eastman, soon to become Mrs McCartney, Donovan, Brian Jones, Jimi Hendrix, Tony Visconti, Eric Clapton and many others.
-The party was located at the top of Post Office Tower in Central London.
+The exclusive event took place at the top of the Post Office Tower in Central London and was attended by an impressive guest list, including Paul McCartney, accompanied by Linda Eastman, who would soon become Mrs. McCartney.
+Other notable attendees included Donovan, George Martin, Brian Jones, Jimi Hendrix, Tony Visconti, Eric Clapton, and many more.

 My family came down from Wales and in the throng of people we lost my 80-year-old grandmother, Blodwyn.
 When the crowd parted we saw her in the corner talking to Jimi Hendrix.
 Afterwards she said she had been talking to ‘a nice little boy’ who had been asking about milking the cows and feeding the chickens.
 I think he was fascinated by this funny little Welsh lady.